 Making Climate Part of Every Steel Loan

-The Sustainable STEEL Principles are a set of commitments to adopt a common measurement and disclosure framework designed for banks to support the steel industry in forging a pathway to net-zero carbon emissions.
+The Sustainable STEEL Principles are a common measurement and disclosure framework designed for banks to support the steel industry in forging a pathway to net-zero carbon emissions.

 Citi